dippinsauce/protopi/README.md

 Starting from scratch.
 Just gonna run on the sd card.

 Next Steps -- Install utilities to work the 433MHz receiver and capture signals...
+Install Arduino IDE to Pi.
+ARM Linux version.  https://www.arduino.cc/en/guide/linux
+Connected the gikfun nano clone and uploaded a sketch.
+Worked.
+No drivers necessary for linux.